“Always Day 1” at Amazon or tunnel slides at Google, we are living in an age where positive work culture is a key business tenet.

 ProofHub offers productivity tracking with the help of graphical reports that managers can readily leverage.
 The reporting is integrated into ProofHub, which means that you don’t have to create spreadsheets separately.
 It all happens based on the tasks and timelines assigned in ProofHub.

 This way managers can ensure that virtual teams, even when out of sight, can stay productive.
-For offices, who are looking for distributed office environments, can also positively tackle virtual workplace challenges.
+For offices, that are looking for distributed office environments, can also positively tackle virtual workplace challenges.

 Build a distributed team with the right security and reliability in place!
 Bring your team to ProofHub for free.